 Technical analysis really began with Charles Dow.
 Not only did he found the Wall Street Journal, but he created the Dow Jones Industrial Index, which he used for articles explaining how patterns of highs, lows, and averages over time explained market events.
 However, Dow only looked at history, fitting chart analysis to events that had taken place.
 It was William P. Hutton who first used chart analysis to predict future market behavior.
 The concept of technical analysis may be known as Dow Theory, but it was Hutton that really defined what it meant.
 Hutton was able to call the 1929 crash using his analytical approach, as far back as 1927, but was largely ignored.

-Today, with simple to use charting software, and even web-based charts that don’t even require a software install and can be viewed on a mobile device, anyone can make use of the most advanced technical indicators in just a few clicks.
-That accessibility Has transformed how traders and investors can make informed decisions about their investments, with powerful tools that were once restricted to large institutions employing hundreds of analysists now available on your smartphone.
+Today, with simple-to-use charting software, and even web-based charts that don’t even require a software install and can be viewed on a mobile device, anyone can make use of the most advanced technical indicators in just a few clicks.
+That accessibility Has transformed how traders and investors can make informed decisions about their investments, with powerful tools that were once restricted to large institutions employing hundreds of analysts now available on your smartphone.

 Technical Trading Strategies